FerreroJeremy/tadashi/README.md

 #### Fibaro sensors

+This assume that your home automation system -provider- is <a rel="fibaro" href="https://www.fibaro.com">Fibaro</a>.

 Firstly, a call to <a rel="fibaro_api" href="https://manuals.fibaro.com/knowledge-base-browse/rest-api/">Fibaro API</a> is carried out to ensure the gathering of all data about the sensors.
 Then, the collected data are refactored in more human friendly python objects, more exactly a `History` and a `TadashiHistory` object.
 Respectively, on the one hand, a list of `Device` objects, like: